carpentries/lesson-development-training/episodes/introduction.md

 The main objective of this training is to teach you the skills you need to design and develop an effective lesson, in collaboration with other members of the community.

-![Collaborative Lesson Development Training is taught over three days (six half days), with an extended break between the first two days ("part 1") and the last day ("part 2").
-The training in part 1 focusses on good practices in lesson design and development, and the concepts and skills needed to build a lesson website with The Carpentries lesson infrastructure.
-Part 2 of the training begins with a reflective discussion of lesson design and iterative development, before shifting focus to the skills required for effective collaboration on open source projects.
-](fig/cldt-structure.svg){
-alt="A graphical representation of the schedule and structure of collaborative lesson development training." width="67%"}

 During the training,
 we will introduce the steps you can take to design and develop a lesson to meet the needs of your target audience,